 As can be seen in the below image, we display only the latest measurements from the active sensors upon request of the user, which we use as an input to a call-back function.

 Figure 52: Last Measurements

-In the below figure you will show more detailed information about our project
+In the below figure you will show more detailed information about our project time we modify the visualization.

 Figure 53: Problemetic Measurements